 It’s barely a 15-minute walk from the village to reach this well-known spot in Les Gets, the famous Lac des Ecoles swimming lake.
 Or you can make the climb on a self-service Ebike as there’s a GetsLib station at the lake.
 If you have a lot to carry or just don’t fancy walking or biking, there’s a bus service and, in summer, even a little tourist train to take you to the site.
 For your lunch or dinner, don’t forget the steak to take advantage of the self-service barbecues which you’ll find there too.
 This is the perfect place for a family picnic on a vast beach with grass and views over the Marcelly peak and Mont Chéry.

 Besides your picnic: in the daytime, you can enjoy an after-lunch nap followed by a dip in the lake, or take the children to the Wibit park (floating inflatable play) or even go exploring on a trail bike or an electric quad bike.
 Our best recommendation for the evening is to try Lumina, an enchanting nocturnal trail.
-This brand new feature, the only one of its kind in France, is due to open near the lake in August 2020.
+This brand new feature, the only one of its kind in France, is open near the lake since August 2020.

 Lac du Plan du Rocher